luxass/import-cost/README.md

 - [x] Debounce
 - [x] fix caching and decorators
 - [ ] Support for Browser
   - [ ] Binary issues (the binary is 10mb, probably too much to send with the extension?
-Maybe we can download it instead.)
+Maybe we can download it instead from a site)
-  - [ ] Symlinks (we need to find a way to resolve the symlink to the real path) Maybe we could do something with resolving every package.json and then checking the version there instead?
+  - [ ] Symlinks (we need to find a way to resolve the symlink to the real path) Maybe we could do something with resolving the projects package.json and then checking the version there instead?
         Or we could check inside the pnpm-lock.yaml file?

-        We also need to find a way to do this with yarn

 - [ ] Tests